jezzsantos/saastack/docs/how-to-guides/README.md

 * [Use multiple data stores](160-use-multiple-stores.md) to learn how to use more than one database or store in your architecture
 * (coming soon) Build a new technology adapter (i.e. database persistence)
 * [Migrating a Billing Provider](900-migrate-billing-provider.md) - how to upgrade from `SimpleBillingProvider` to another one specific to your chosen Billing Management System.
+* [Build a Pattern Toolkit](200-create-pattern-toolkit.md) - how to create a pattern toolkit, for things like automating the creation of a new Subdomain

 ---